KimVanRenterghem/CSharp.Pipe/README.md

     private Action<int> Save(int id ) => val => _val = val;
 ```
+and if you want to:
+> GetById 'id' and add 2 and save the new value for id

 normally if would lock like
 ```cs
     const int id = 2;